SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 ### Cash Runway Analysis

-This analysis is used in the case of companies that are loss-making on average.
-An important factor to consider when analysing a loss-making company is the sustainability of its operations, at its current level of cash, given that its revenues do not cover its cost.
+This analysis is used in the case of companies that are currently loss-making and loss-making on average.
+An important factor to consider when analysing a loss-making company is the sustainability of its operations, at its current level of cash, given that its revenues may not cover its costs.

 The last two checks from the balance sheet checks above (CHECK #5 and CHECK #6) is replaced with more stringent and relevant criteria for loss-making companies.